- 1 pound lean ground beef (90% lean)

 - 2 teaspoons cider vinegar

-- Stir together ketchup, vinegar and remaining oil until smooth.
-Pour over meat and vegetables; cook 5 minutes more.
+- Stir in ketchup, vinegar and remaining oil.
+Cook, uncovered, 5 minutes, stirring occasionally.
 Yield: 6 servings.

 Reviews for Saucy Beef & Cabbage Supper